openregulatory/templates/templates/qms/document-and-record-control/sop-document-record-control.md

 `ASSOCIATED PROCESS-TYPE-NAME`

 Where "associated process" can be abbreviated in capital letters and "type" refers to an abbreviation of the document type (see below).
 "Name" refers to the actual file name.
-An example would be:

-`SWD-SOP-Integrated Software Development`
+Example: `SWD-SOP-Integrated Software Development`

 For released documents, we add a "-a" suffix (as in: approved) to the document name.
-An example would be:

-`SWD-SOP-Integrated Software Development-a`
+Example: `SWD-SOP-Integrated Software Development-a`

 For archived documents, we add a "-archived_ARCHIVE DATE" suffix to the document name.
-An example would be:

-`SWD-SOP-Integrated Software Development-archived_2021-03-01`
+Example: `SWD-SOP-Integrated Software Development-archived_2021-03-01`

-Product records are ideally labeled with a device number and device version; for instance:
+Product records are labeled with a device number, device version and associated process.

-`PR1-V1.2-ESW-SWDP-Software Development Plan`
+Example: `PR1-V1.2-SWD-SWDP-Software Development Plan`

 ### Document Type Abbreviations